- Address Checksum: Checksum validation is a way to determine if an address is valid and does not contain typos.

 - Coordinator (only up to IOTA 2.0): A trusted entity, as protection against malicious transactions.
 The Tangle is not yet a final product, it is still in beta.
 The network currently relies on a kind of shield, the so-called coordinator called “Compass”.
 It is open-source and runs on a Hornet node.
 The COO acts as a centralized, voluntary and temporary alternative consensus mechanism for the Tangle.
 To do this, the COO sends honest transactions to the full nodes at regular intervals.
 These packets contain a signed transaction with no value, called a milestone.
 The fullnodes in the Tangle consider a transaction as confirmed only if it is approved by a milestone.
 Important: The coordinator can only confirm transactions, but he cannot bypass the consensus rules.
 To create, freeze or steal tokens is not possible for him.
 This fixed rule and the COO address is hardcoded on each full node, so the coordinator’s influence on the tangle is very limited, since the tangle is also constantly monitored by all the other fullnodes. > The Coo will be switched off with the IOTA 2.0 upgrade.

-- Communication Layer (IOTA 2.0): The Communication Layer (Message Tangle) creates a standardized platform for storing and communicating information.
-This layer contains the distributed ledger or tangle, as well as the rate control and timestamps are also located in this layer.
+- Communication Layer (IOTA 2.0): This layer stores and communicates information.
+This layer contains the distributed ledger or tangle.
+The rate control and timestamps are also located in this layer.

 - Core Object type (IOTA 2.0): An object type that must be parsed by all nodes.
 Parsers are computer programs responsible for decomposing and converting an input into a format more suitable for further processing.